 A bowl of Hearty Bean and Hamburger Soup really hits the spot on a cold winter’s day.
 It’s loaded with marvelous flavors and textures and is naturally gluten-free.
 Trust me, this lip-smacking soup gives me the energy to keep going all day long.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 A typical question is, “What should I make for dinner?”
-When I looked in our refrigerator, I found uncooked hamburger, a bunch of fresh vegetables that needed to be used and a variety of beans in my pantry.
-That’s when I decided since these ingredients were at my fingertips, it’s soup time!
+I found uncooked ground hamburger, a bunch of fresh vegetables in my refrigerator, and beans in my pantry.
+That’s when I decided since these ingredients were at my fingertips, it was soup time!
 Bingo!
-Good ole’ fashioned hearty bean and hamburger soup to the rescue!
+Good ole’ fashioned Hearty Bean and Hamburger Soup to the rescue!